Marcin Garuch

-Marcin Garuch (born 14 September 1988) is a Polish former professional footballer who played as a midfielder.
-He currently serves as the caretaker head coach of III liga club Miedź Legnica II.
+Marcin Garuch (born 14 September 1988) is a Polish football coach and former professional footballer who played as a midfielder.
+He currently serves as the head coach of III liga club Miedź Legnica II.
 Garuch was known to be the shortest professional footballer in Europe.

 Career

 Garuch started his senior career with Miedź Legnica.
 In 2012, he was loaned to Chojniczanka Chojnice.
 On 28 May 2023, the last matchday of the 2022–23 season, Garuch made his Ekstraklasa debut in a goalless draw against Górnik Zabrze, becoming the shortest player to ever feature in the Polish top division.